realsuayip/rest-filters/docs/source/recipes/using-child-filters.rst

 - ``created.lte`` that filters results before some certain date.
 For example ``?created.lte=2026-01-01``

 Thanks to inherited attributes, we didn't have to write much.
-But lets make these parameters a bit more readable by overriding child filters names:
+But let's make these parameters a bit more readable by overriding child filters names:

 .. code-block:: python